Cincinnati-Design-LAB/architour/src/content/buildings/first-financial-center-chemed-center.md

 style: Postmodern classicism
 architect: SOM
 original_function: Office building
-significance: >-
-  The construction of the tower was the last building that was part of the 1964 masterplan.
-It marked the end of office building construction in Cincinnati until the construction of the Great American Tower began in 2009.
 unique_features: >-
   Connected to the PNC Center, the building retains portions of the old skywalk system that passes through the connector between the towers.
 ---

+The construction of the tower was the last building that was part of the 1964 masterplan.
+It marked the end of office building construction in Cincinnati until the construction of the Great American Tower began in 2009.